Why Accreditation matters for students

 As an independent accrediting organization, AAC does not offer any personalized recommendations and does not have the staff resources to respond to inquiries about specific program curriculum or structure.

-i’m already enrolled in an accredited or candidate program
+i’m already enrolled in, or have graduated from, an accredited or candidate program

 • If your school is accredited by AAC, you can find details regarding the accreditation decision, term, and any notes on the Information Report linked at the bottom of the Accredited Programs page.